 “Faith is not a virtue, it is cheating, a way to believe something because you want to.
 Theology is the study of nothingness, since gods do not exist.
 It is the study of human’s desire to remain as a child in adulthood: the need for an adult to still have a parent.
 God is an imaginary surrogate parent.”

 Notice that the person is attempting to flatten the entire category of theology into a single, negative description: childishness.
 The commenter also flattens faith into a single, negative description: cheating.
 This is what I mean by the spirit of “just;” even without using the word, there’s a sense of finality that ignores any possibility that a person’s faith or theology is grounded in something other than this commenter’s expectations.
 It’s precisely this spirit of “just” that I’m hoping we can avoid.

 Language is fluid and complex.
 Words are not either good or bad; context matters.
-Still, I believe that so far as we’re able, we should avoid using the word “just” as a way of reducing entire categories, ideas, groups of people, beliefs, or narratives to singular, easily dismissible descriptions.
+Still, I believe that so far as we’re able, we should avoid using the word “just” as a way of reducing entire categories, ideas, people, beliefs, or narratives to singular, easily dismissible descriptions.
 Also, I hope that the more mindful we become of our use of the word “just,” the more mindful we’ll be when the spirit of “just” (i.e. certainty, hubris) is present in other parts of our language.

 If you’re enjoying the content on Breaking Bread Theology or find it helpful, please consider supporting this work with a donation.
 I would love to make this a full-time effort and continue to expand the available content, but that will only be possible with enough support from readers like yourself.
 I hope that together we can continue to create safe spaces for people to explore faith and theology.